SmileiPIC/tutorials/advanced_wakefield_envelope.rst

 Tutorial, Laser Wakefield Acceleration is simulated in a standard way, i.e. the laser is defined through its electromagnetic fields defined on the grid.

-We also recommend to run the simulations of this tutorial with 1 MPI processes (remember to set the number of OpenMP thread as explained in :doc:`basics_setup`).
+We also recommend to run the simulations of this tutorial with 1 MPI process (remember to set the number of OpenMP threads as explained in :doc:`basics_setup`).

 The following features will be addressed: